case-contract-testing/contract-case/README.md

 ## For Pact users

-> _TODO: Pull this section out and expand into detailled documentation_
+> _TODO: Pull this section out and expand into detailed documentation_

 Case is intended to solve some of the pain points when using Pact - if you are not hitting those pain points, there is no need to switch to using Case (unless